The Japanese, contrary to Western Culture, did not differentiate between

 is so exceptional that it must be preserved.
 The Textile Art Collection

-Framed Works of Art presents exceptional, antique selections of
+Framed Works of Art presents exceptional, museum quality, antique selections of

 textile fragments that have been treasured and preserved as family heirlooms